I Tried Keto, Then WW. Here's What Actually Worked.

-*People following the WW program can expect to lose 1-2 pounds/week.
-Natasha lost weight on a prior program and is continuing on myWW+™.
+*People following the WeightWatchers weight-loss program can expect to lose 1 to 2 pounds per week.
+Natasha lost weight on a prior program and is continuing on PersonalPoints™.

 When my partner proposed to me in 2017, I hated the way I looked in my engagement photos: I’d gained 20 pounds during a year of battling health issues including chronic strep throat, a tonsillectomy, gallbladder removal, endometriosis, and mold exposure, and another 20 after easing off the medications that had made it difficult for me to digest food.

 I desperately wanted to lose the extra weight before I walked down the aisle.
 After all, I didn’t recognize the person I had become.
 I didn’t like who I saw in the mirror.

 Trying a restrictive diet

 Around January 2018, I heard my work manager rave about the keto diet, which involves eating a high fat, low-carb, and moderate protein diet.
 After committing to eliminate pasta, potatoes, grains, and fruit—my favorite!—I stocked up on fatty meats and butter.

 To achieve “ketosis,” the state of burning body fat instead of carbohydrates for energy, I began to track my “macros,” or macronutrients (aka, grams of fat, carbohydrates, and protein) and test my urine for ketones, the sign you’re in ketosis.
 At first, it worked, except that I developed some of the diet’s common side effects: My breath began to smell sour, my mouth always felt dry, and my urine had a strong, sweet smell.